shyam-vyawahare/Women-Rights-Compass-App/README.md

 # 🤝 Contribution & Credits
 This project was brought to life by:

+## 1. 🎀 Vaishnavi Shahane
-Vaishnavi Shahane: The Initiator, Core Idea, and Lead Executor.
+The Initiator, Core Idea, and Lead Executor.
+## 2. 🕶 Shyam Vyawahare
-Shyam Vyawahare: Technical Architect and Code In-charge.
+Technical Architect and Code In-charge for this version.

-# How to Contribute
+# 🕹 How to Contribute
 Fork the repository.

 Create your Feature Branch (git checkout -b feature/AmazingFeature).